apmiravite/Flower/README.md

 <details>
 <summary>Iris</summary>
 <br>
 Let's get a visual overview of the dimensions for each species of iris.
+We did four different boxplots comparing sepal length, sepal width, petal width, and petal length for each species of iris.

 </details>